FedericoSlongo/Matrix/README.md

 # Terminal screensaver
-A terminal screensaver for inux
+A terminal screensaver for windows and linux